Just wanted to give everyone an update on my life.

 I have 30 minutes before my next class.
 So here is a very quick update.
 I am very close to finishing my time here in Ireland.
 I fly to Glasgow, Scotland on Sunday morning and will be spending 5 days and 4 nights in Scotland before flying back to Dublin.
 From Dublin it is back home to the US.
 I am due back at about 9pm on August 1st.

+What have I been up to?
 Well let's see...
 A few weeks ago I took the day and actually took a tour...
 It was a blast.
 We rode on a bus throughout the Wicklow Mountains and stopped at Glendalough (pronounced Glen da lock) which is an ancient monastery (I know...
 ANOTHER MONASTERY!?)

-Later that weekend I went to Kilmainhem Gaol.
+Glendalough was very pretty as it is set on two lakes.
+We hiked around the lakes and I got some nice pictures. (they reminded me a bit of home, woods, very green) Later that weekend I went to Kilmainhem Gaol.
 This was a nice place, despite being a jail.
 One wing was designed during the Victorian era and they saw light as important for the reformation of the prisoners.
 Many people who go to it feel a sense of deja vu, however, this is just because the jail has been the used in several movies.
 (The Italian Job, Michael Collins, etc.) Last Thursday, my friend Jordan and I decided to go to Drogheda and to Newgrange.
 Drogheda is the site of the famous Battle of the Boyne, in which William of Orange and James II fought in the 1690.
 It is seen as a victory for Protestantism within Ireland, but to be honest, there is not a whole lot to see in the town now.
 (It didn't help that it was quite cold that morning and we were not feeling up to exploring.)

 Newgrange, which is a 15 minute bus ride from Drogheda, on the other hand was amazing.
 It was constructed 500 years before the pyramids of Giza.
 The amazing part of the construction is the alignment.
 Sunlight only reaches the inner chamber of Newgrange on 5 days of the year.
 (2 days before, the day of, and two days after the winter solstice.)